Preserving the “Maine Sporting Camp Experience”

 Our Mission

 The Maine Sporting Camp Heritage Foundation was founded to preserve Maine’s traditional sporting camps and the natural resources they rely upon.
-The Foundation’s core mission is to preserve this part of Maine’s cultural heritage so that the general public will continue to have access to some of Maine’s most remote and beautiful locations, and will be able to enjoy the outdoor experiences that sporting camps offer.
+The Foundation’s core mission is to preserve this part of Maine’s cultural heritage so that future generations will continue to have access to some of Maine’s most wild and scenic locations, and will be able to enjoy the outdoor experiences that sporting camps offer.

 Preserving Traditions

 In 1904 there were at least 300 sporting camps in operation in Maine.
 By 2007, this number had dwindled to fewer than 40.
-As more commercial camps are lost, this unique part of Maine’s cultural heritage comes dangerously close to losing its critical mass and disappearing altogether — taking with it the valuable public services sporting camps provide and the vital role they play in Maine’s rural economy and outdoor traditions.
+As more commercial camps are lost, this unique part of Maine’s cultural heritage comes dangerously close to losing its critical mass and disappearing altogether — taking with it the vital role these sporting camps play in Maine’s overall economy and its tradition of outdoor recreation.

 The "Sporting Camp Experience" is as unique today as it was 150 years ago.
-These family-run businesses offer rustic cabins surrounded by fantastic wild scenery and wildlife; lost art of providing hearty home-cooked meals and pastrys, safe family vacation settings, and traditional outdoor recreation like fishing, hunting, hiking and wildlife watching.
+These family-run businesses offer rustic cabins surrounded by spectacular wild scenery and abundant wildlife; the lost art of providing hearty home-cooked meals and pastries; safe family vacation settings; and traditional outdoor recreation like fishing, hunting, hiking and wildlife watching.

-The Foundation's educational programs let the public learn about traditional Maine sporting camps and the important role they play in Maine’s history, cultural heritage and economic well-being.
-We stress the importance of conservation efforts to preserve Maine’s natural resources and the undeveloped, pristine surroundings that sporting camps rely upon.
+The Foundation's educational programs enable the public to learn about traditional Maine sporting camps, the vital role they play in Maine’s cultural heritage, economic well-being and the importance of conservation efforts to preserve Maine’s natural resources and the undeveloped, pristine surroundings that sporting camps rely upon.

-The Foundation provides business and marketing training to sporting camp operators and employees to help them better manage their operations and market their camps in an economic environment where it appears that the interest in traditional sporting camp activities such as fishing and hunting is waning.
-Working with our partner organizations, the Foundation provides meaningful information and technical assistance to camp owners on topics ranging from general business, marketing and advertising, new product and service offerings, and preparing business plans and budgets.
+The Foundation provides training and technical assistance to sporting camp owners and operators that helps them better manage their operations and market their camps in an economic environment where it appears that the interest in traditional sporting camp activities such as fishing and hunting is waning.
+Working with our partner organizations, assistance topics range from general business, marketing and advertising, new product and service offerings, to business planning and budgeting.

 Restoring Public Access